felixkpt/matchoracle-predictions/README.md

 ```

 ### GET /metrics
-This endpoint retrieves the metrics for a specific model or prediction.
+This endpoint retrieves the metrics for a specific model or prediction, this is handy during initial app models setup.

 #### Response
 ```json